zjeffer/howest-thesis/README.md

-# LaTeX Template for Howest MCT thesis
+# How to create a chess engine with deep reinforcement learning

-This is a LaTeX template for the bachelor thesis of the MCT course at Howest, Belgium.
+A critical look at DeepMind's AlphaZero